framework-one/framework-one.github.io/source/documentation/3.0/developing-applications.markdown

     bf.loadBeans( expandPath('config/coldspring.xml') );
     setBeanFactory(bf);

 The constructor may take two optional arguments (`defaultAttributes` and `defaultProperties`) so we need to cater for those, and the actual bean "location" is specified via a file path.
-This maps well to `diLocation` for the latter and `diConfig` for the former pair.
+This maps well to `diLocations` for the latter and `diConfig` for the former pair.

     // ioc.ColdSpringAdapter
     component extends=coldspring.beans.DefaultXmlBeanFactory {